zeek/broker/tests/benchmark/README.md

 configured topology is safe to deploy:

 - No loops allowed.
-- At least one node must send data.
-- At least one node must receive data.
-- A node cannot send and receive at the same time.
 - Each node must set the mandatory fields `id` and `topics`.

 Broker's source distribution includes a working setup to get started at